 Ask yourself..
 Do I want something to change?
 Perhaps it’s having better health, more friends, finding a purpose, or having more money?
 Are you at a point to commit to making changes that will improve life in 1, 2, 5 years from now?

-If you are ready to commit, then let’s get started!
+If you are ready to find out more, then send me an email.
 Making that decision puts you halfway there.
 Just know nothing can change if you don’t identify how well you rate where you are right now and start to address them.
 The first step--understand what is not working and what is working well.

 Once you self-appraise each area of the top aging issues, you’ll give it a value on the scale from 1 to 10, with 1 being a “difficulty or complete dilemma” and 10 is “wow, this feels good.”